 1. Wild Lotus Camp, Antigua

 This family-owned glamping business offers large, sturdy upscale tents on Valley Church Beach, just steps from the Caribbean Sea and protected rainforests.
 The tents, located in a private garden surrounded by exotic flowers and plants, feature a double bed, a seating area, and solar-heated shower and lighting.
 The secluded Deluxe tent comes with a rum-stocked minibar, a Bluetooth speaker, fold-away bikes, and snorkel gear.
 But the real draw here is wild turtle season.
 At its height from July to October, you can watch turtles hatch on the beach outside your tent, then swim with them in the clear turquoise water.
-Or take in the landscape with a climb to the peak of Mount Obama, the island’s highest point in the Shekerley Mountains.
-The Nest Beach bar, located on the shoreline, serves meals and cocktails, and a short walk takes you to Sheer Rocks and Dennis’s Cocktail Bar for romantic dinners, especially during sunset.wildlotuscamp.com.
+Or take in the landscape with a climb to the peak of Mount Obama (named after the 44th US president), the island’s highest point in the Shekerley Mountains.
+The Nest Beach bar, located on the shoreline, serves meals and cocktails, and a short walk takes you to Sheer Rocks and Dennis’s Cocktail Bar for romantic dinners, especially during sunset.wildlotuscamp.com

 2. Sandy Pines Campground: Kennebunkport, ME